orvice/go-os/discovery/README.md

 # Discovery [![GoDoc](https://godoc.org/github.com/micro/go-os?status.svg)](https://godoc.org/github.com/micro/go-os/discovery)

-Provides a high level pluggable abstraction for service discovery.

-Building on ideas from [Eureka 2.0](https://github.com/Netflix/eureka/wiki/Eureka-2.0-Architecture-Overview)

-## Interface
+Discovery builds on the go-micro.Registry and is backed by the Micro OS discovery service.

 The go-micro registry provides a simple Registry abstraction for various service discovery systems.
-"Heartbeating" is also done through a simple form of re-registration.
+Heartbeating is also done through a simple form of re-registration.
 Because of this we end up with a system that has limited scaling potential and does not provide much information about service health.